matchmore/tech-blog/20180619/README.md

 # Quick and easy way to start with Matchmore: React-native

-We already showed you how to do it in Swift iOS, now it is time for the new kid on the block: _React-Native_.
+We already showed you how to do it in iOS using Swift, now it is time for the new kid on the block: _React-Native_.
 After this you will have a good understanding how to make your own Dating App with Matchmore!

-Before starting, it will be beneficial to have some React Native know-how before.
+Before starting, it will be beneficial to have some React Native know-how.
 And we will use Yarn!

 Lets start of with creating a React-Native app